Find Affordable College Courses

 Lubbock, TX

-Our analysis found Texas Tech University to be the most popular school for linguistics and comparative literature students who want to pursue a master’s degree in Texas.
-Texas Tech is a very large public school located in the city of Lubbock.
+Our 2023 rankings named Texas Tech University the most popular school in Texas for linguistics and comparative literature students working on their master’s degree.
+Texas Tech is a fairly large public school located in the city of Lubbock.

 About 63% of the students majoring in comparative literature at the school are women while 37% are male.